 You may have heard different studies or information on the “gig economy” and wondered what exactly they are talking about.
 The gig economy isn’t as confusing as it may seem.
 It’s simply the idea that a diverse group of people with differing vocational skills are earning their money in a similar way.
 Another way to put it is freelance or contract work.
 Workers in the gig economy make money by matching with individual clients and completing work, or “gigs” for those clients to earn their money.
 Some gigs are as short as a five-minute survey, others are month or year-long projects.
 Regardless of how long the gig is, workers who earn their income through the gig economy must have a next project once their current one is done.

 It can be extremely difficult to determine exactly how many working adults are participating in the gig economy.
-According to Nation 1099 and information from the Bureau of Labor Statistics, roughly 11% of U.S. workers are getting their full-time income from the gig economy.
+According The BLS, 1.6 million workers are getting their income from the gig economy.
 The data also suggests that many more people are participating in the gig economy with “side hustles” or other types of part-time or occasional freelance work.